At a Glance: Best AR 15 slings

 - It’s an expensive option

-Magpul MS1 Multi-Mission Sling
+Magpul MS1 Two Point Sling Quick-Adjust Padded

 This Magpul sling is one that provides great flexibility, minimal risk of tangling, and is affordable for most shooters.
-This two-point sling is a truly reliable choice.
+This Two Point Sling is a truly reliable choice.
 It’s constructed from a strong polymer and 1.25-inch wide nylon webbing that is resistant to wear even after long periods of use.
 The sling comes in two different colors, including classic black and tan.

 With its two-point design, this sling allows you to easily adjust the length, and maintain an easy carry position for longer.
 One of the few added benefits of this sling is that with a few optional adapters, you can adjust it to become a one-point sling.
 This gives you greater flexibility and easy access to your AR-15 in tactical situations.
 Shifting between guns and readying for shooting with this sling is, therefore, flawless.
 Nonetheless, the adapters can only be purchased separately, but you can use your sling as a two-point before purchasing the one-point adapter.